comicrelief/engineering-handbook/opsec/cloud-security.md

 that many potential code flaws can be detected early, before introduction into the production environment.

 ### Obsolete Application & Service Removal

+We implement a quarterly review of all cloud assets and services to understand usage of cloud services and retire where necessary.
+We do this in conjunction with our cloud monitoring tooling to understand application usage which provides a fast way for candidature to retirement.

+The following steps should be undertaken when retiring a service,

+- Inform all stakeholders and give a one month notice period of retirement.
+- Remove pipelines
+- Remove all cloud resources via cloudformation or other tooling, never in the GUI.
+- Remove logging and monitoring alerts
+- Remove DNS entries where relevant.
+- Archive relevant github repositories where necessary.

 ### End to End Observability